Plaza Accord: Successes and failures

 The Plaza Accord was successful in reducing the U.S. trade deficit with Western European nations, but largely failed to fulfill its primary objective of alleviating the trade deficit with Japan.
 This deficit was due to structural conditions that were insensitive to monetary policy, specifically trade conditions.
-The manufactured goods of the United States became more competitive in the exports market, though were still largely unable to succeed in the Japanese domestic market due to Japan's structural restrictions on imports.
+American manufactured goods became more competitive in the export market, but were still largely unable to succeed in the Japanese domestic market due to Japan's structural restrictions on imports.
 The Louvre Accord was signed in 1987 to halt the continuing decline of the U.S. dollar.

-Following the subsequent 1987 Louvre Accord, there were few other interventions in the dollar's exchange rate such as by the first Clinton Administration in 1992-95.
-However, since then currency interventions have been few among the G7.
-The European Central Bank supported in 2000 then over-depreciated euro.
-The Bank of Japan intervened for the last time in 2011, with the cooperation of the US and others to dampen strong appreciation of the yen after the 2011 Tōhoku earthquake and tsunami.
-In 2013 the G7 members agreed to refrain from foreign exchange intervention.
-Since then the US administration has demanded stronger international policies against currency manipulation (to be differentiated from monetary stimulus).
+Following the Louvre Accord, there have been a few other interventions in the dollar's exchange rate, such as by the first Clinton Administration in 1992–95.
+However, since then, currency interventions have been few among the G7.
+In 2000, the European Central Bank supported the over-depreciated euro.
+The Bank of Japan intervened for the last time in 2011, with the cooperation of the US and others, to dampen the strong appreciation of the yen after the 2011 Tōhoku earthquake and tsunami.
+In 2013, the G7 members agreed to refrain from foreign exchange intervention.
+Since then, the US administration has demanded stronger international policies against currency manipulation (to be differentiated from monetary stimulus).

 The signing of the Plaza Accord was significant in that it reflected Japan's emergence as a real player in managing the international monetary system.
 However, the rising yen may also have contributed to recessionary pressures for Japan's economy, to which the Japanese government reacted with massive expansionary monetary and fiscal policies.
-That stimulus in combination with other policies led to the Japanese asset price bubble of the late 1980s.
-Because of this some commentators blame the Plaza Accord for the bubble, which when burst led into a protracted period of deflation and low growth in Japan known as the Lost Decade, which has effects still heavily felt in modern Japan.
-Jeffrey Frankel disagrees on the timing, pointing out that between the 1985-86 years of appreciation of the yen and the 1990s recession, came the bubble years of 1987-89 when the exchange rate no longer pushed the yen up.
-The rising Deutsche Mark also didn't lead to an economic bubble or a recession in Germany.
-Economist Richard Werner says that external pressures such as the accord and the policy of Ministry of Finance to reduce the official discount rate are insufficient in explaining the actions taken by the Bank of Japan that led to the bubble.
+That stimulus, in combination with other policies, led to the Japanese asset price bubble of the late 1980s.
+Because of this, some commentators blame the Plaza Accord for the bubble, which, when it burst, led to a protracted period of deflation and low growth in Japan known as the Lost Decade, which has effects still heavily felt in modern Japan.
+Jeffrey Frankel disagrees on the timing, pointing out that between the 1985–86 years of appreciation of the yen and the 1990s recession came the bubble years of 1987–89, when the exchange rate no longer pushed the yen up.
+The rising Deutsche Mark also did not lead to an economic bubble or a recession in Germany.
+Economist Richard Werner says that external pressures such as the accord and the policy of the Ministry of Finance to reduce the official discount rate are insufficient in explaining the actions taken by the Bank of Japan that led to the bubble.